Cabinet of Barbados: History

 Between 30 November 1966 and 30 November 2021, after Barbados was granted independence, under a Westminster system of governance, the ceremonial head of state was Elizabeth II, Queen of Barbados (represented by the governor-general) while the office of the premier became the prime minister as it is now presently known.
 After Barbados transitioned to a republic on 30 November 2021, the Monarchy of Barbados was abolished along with the office of the governor-general with the governor-general's duties and powers transferring to the president of Barbados, who became head of state.

 Current

-The following represents to current composition of ministers, following a Cabinet reshuffle on January 26 2025.
+The following represents to current composition of ministers, following general elections on February 12, 2026.